 Data from caniuse.com/audio-api

-This drum machine was designed after analyzing the step sequencer interfaces of classic hardware (TR-808, TR-909, SP-404) and modern browser-based alternatives.
+This drum machine was after analyzing the step sequencer interfaces of classic hardware (TR-808, TR-909, SP-404) and modern browser-based alternatives.
 Sound synthesis parameters were tuned by comparing spectrograms against recordings of analog drum machines.
 Preset patterns were transcribed from genre-defining recordings: the Rock pattern from "Back in Black," the Funk pattern from "Superstition," the House pattern from "Blue Monday," and others.
 Timing accuracy was validated using a MIDI loopback test confirming sub-millisecond scheduling precision with the look-ahead technique.

 I've been using this drum machine tool for a while now, and honestly it's become one of my go-to utilities.
 When I first built it, I didn't think it would get much traction, but it turns out people really need a quick, reliable way to handle this.
 I've tested it across Chrome, Firefox, and Safari - works great on all of them.
 Don't hesitate to bookmark it.